 - 1. Medical reports (if available from the person filing the Medicaid disability application on the decedent's behalf.) - 2.
 Death Certificate. - 3.
-Medical releases (F-14014).
+Medical releases Authorization to Disclose Information to Disability Determination Bureau (DDB) form, F-14014.
 If the claim was initiated prior to the applicant's death and the applicant signed medical releases, those should be sent to DDB.
 If the applicant was able to sign the releases only with an "X" or other mark, two witness signatures are needed on the release form. - 4.
 Documentation of guardianship or power of attorney should be included if medical releases are signed by a guardian or person with power of attorney.